Freeland throws 6 innings of 2-hit ball, Rox beat Padres 6-1

 Trent Grisham homered to center in the eighth off Rockies reliever Yency Almonte.

-The Padres had scored at least three runs in each of their first eight games for the second time in franchise history
+The Padres had scored at least three runs in each of their first eight games for the second time in franchise history.

+“We just never had a chance to really get going.
+And it seemed like as soon as something started to brew, or we tried to get something going, they’d make a really good defensive play here or there,” Padres manager Jayce Tingler explained.
+“It was tough to get multiple runners on base.”

 RELIEF, PART I

-Rockies manager Bud Black was giving closer Wade Davis the night off after he surrendered four runs on a pair of two-out homers in the ninth Friday.
+Black was giving closer Wade Davis the night off after he surrendered four runs on a pair of two-out homers in the ninth Friday.
 Davis still has a tenuous hold on the job.

 “We’ll see where this goes,” Black said.